 It would take you a year to absorb the information found in the 21 reference manuals for the NASCLA exam.
 With our intensive exam prep courses, we can have you ready to take the exam in a week.
 We actually suggest taking the exam about 1 week after taking our NASCLA Exam Prep Course.
 It is not necessary to absorb all of the material in these books; the secret to passing the NASCLA exam is to be able to find the answers within the references quickly.
 This is where we come in.
 We have keyword techniques and time-saving strategies designed to make you efficient and confident while taking the exam.
 We also provide hundreds of NASCLA practice questions with our online practice test material to help you learn your way around the books and also plants a lot of information in your short term memory.

 When you take a live class or webinar with us, we also provide you with a pre-recorded version of the class.
 This way, you have something to refer back to that you can watch as many times as you like.
-We allow you access to the material for 3 months.
-If you need it for a longer time period, then all you need do is ask and we will extend it at no additional cost.
+We allow you access to the material for 180 days after purchase.
+If you need it for a longer time period, a course access extension fee of $50 will apply.

 The online content is where you will find the tabbing and highlighting instructions as well as the practice questions.
 We have optional services where we can send you the books already tabbed and highlighted, which will save you countless hours of preparing your books for the exam.
 Our tabbing and highlighting services are especially popular with busy professionals!